-- Both loop pipelining and loop unrolling exploit the parallelism between loop iterations. - However, parallelism between loop iterations can be limited mainly by data dependence or hardware resources. - A data dependence from an operation in one iteration to another operation in a subsequent iteration is called a loop-carried dependence. while (a != b) { - The subsequent iteration cannot start until the operation in the current iteration has finished computing the values of a and b. - Array accesses are also a common source of loopcarried dependences.
+- Loop optimizations aim at exploiting the parallelism between loop iterations. - However, parallelism between loop iterations can be limited mainly by data dependence or hardware resources. - Loop-carried Dependence: A data dependence from an operation in an iteration to another in a subsequent iteration. - The subsequent iteration cannot start until the current iteration has finished. - Array accesses are a common source of loop-carried dependences.